Disc Golf Flight Numbers Explained

 If you’re still learning the ropes of playing disc golf, here are some terminologies that you need to learn when it comes to a disc’s flight:

-You also need to remember that the type of plastic that’s used on a disc can affect its flight rating.
+Remember that the type of plastic that’s used on a disc can affect its flight rating.
 For instance, discs that are made from premium plastics will tend to have stronger flight characteristics and retain them for a longer time than those made from lower-quality plastics.

 On the other hand, discs that are made from R-Pro, KC Pro, or DX plastics tend to change flight characteristics the more you use them.